SamResop/CSC-260-Final-Project-Sam-Resop/README.md

 5/2 9:30 PM: Uploaded version 1.0 of my game.
 Features:
 -Features:
   - There is a main menu which will allow the player to close the game, view the controls, or play the game

+8/4/2021 3:47 PM: Uploaded a new version
+-Features:
+ - Added a fireball attack
+ - Added knockback when the player is sent into hitstun
+ - Players can no longer jump inside of each other